 - It may disrupt the normal increase in bone density.
-However, after discontinuation of this method, the problem ceases.
+However, after the discontinuation of this method, the problem ceases.

 4. IUD or Intrauterine Device

 This contraceptive device is more than 99% successful.
 It is a flexible and small T-shaped device.
 The doctor will insert it into your uterus.
 There are two types of IUDs basically.
 The first one is the Copper IUD, which does not have hormones.
-It does not need replacement for 10 years.
+It does not need a replacement for 10 years.
 The second one is the hormonal IUD.
 It contains a birth control hormone.
-The device does not need replacement for 3 years to 5 years.
+The device does not need a replacement for 3 years to 5 years.

 - Options are available in non-hormonal and hormonal types of intrauterine devices.

-- This is why teens using it can prevent an unintended pregnancy for years together without doing anything every day or every week.
+- This is why teens using it can prevent unintended pregnancy for years together without doing anything every day or every week.